NeutroniumCore/neutronium-vue-simplecommand-mixin/README.md

 #### canExecute
 Type: `Boolean`<br>

-True if Command CanExecute is true.
+True if Command is not null.

 ### Method
 #### execute